top

 Introduction

 Did you know?
-For the majority of residents living in assisted living or memory care communities, CBD is a legal option and can be used.
-The only problem is that doing so will take some logistical planning by the resident’s family.
+For the majority of residents living in assisted living or memory care communities, CBD is a legal option and can be used. be legally purchased over the Internet and delivered to all 50 states.
+One reputable seller is CBDPure.

 CBD Legality in the United States